stepanstipl/kore/doc/local-quick-start.md

 (You can skip this step if you already have your Service Account key downloaded in JSON format)

-Appvia Kore will use this key to access the Service Account.
+Kore will use this key to access the Service Account.

 This is the last step, create a key and download it in JSON format.

 ### Configure Team Access

-Using Appvia Kore, team IAM (Identity and Access management) [is greatly simplified](security-gke.md#rbac).
+Using Kore, team IAM (Identity and Access management) [is greatly simplified](security-gke.md#rbac).

 Kore uses an external identity provider, like Auth0 or an enterprise's existing SSO system, to directly manage team member access to the team's provisioned environment.